DragonLiu1995/Image-processing-web-application/README.md

 and GMM, it may take up to 3 minutes for larger images.
 Feel free to make a cup of coffee while you’re waiting.
 You can actually see some temporary printing results for kmeans and GMM in your command line.
-The algorithm runs at most 10 iterations.<br>
+The algorithm runs at most 10 iterations.<br><br>
-Step 7: <br>Upon completion, the result image will show inside the right frame.
+Step 7: Upon completion, the result image will show inside the right frame.
 <br>
 4. Conclusion
 In this project, I get better understanding of how these basic cluster algorithms work